 Wander down to Broadgreen Historic House to see the house lit for Christmas, with traditional decorations adorning the interior.
 Bring a blanket and a picnic or enjoy an ice cream while listening to the music of the Nelson Jazz Club Xmas Band.

-Children's activities, a Bouncy Castle, Bobbin the Rocking Horse and meet Santa Claus!
+listening to the music of the Nelson Jazz Club Amas Band Children's activities, a Bouncy Castle, Bobbin the Rocking Horse and meet Santa Claus!